-How To Get Married in Colombia
+How To Get Married In Colombia

 Marriages between Colombians and foreigners are becoming more common every year but the question remains, how to get married in Colombia?
 Here are some legal issues to considering before planning a Colombian marriage to make the process as easier as possible.
-For more information see our site dedicated to Colombian marriage visa, (click here).
+For more information see our site dedicated to Colombian marriage visa, www.colombiamarriagevisa.com.

-1. Colombian citizens have a birth certificate which also indicates current marriage or divorce status.
+Colombian citizens have a birth certificate which also indicates current marriage or divorce status.
 Before anyone can marry in Colombia, a judge or notary (Called Notaria in Colombia) will need to verify that the Colombian birth certificates indicate single status.
 A citizen of Colombia cannot be married in Colombia if their birth certificate shows they are married to another person.
 In the way, Colombia ensures that Colombian citizens are not married to more than one person at the same time.
 The Colombian marriage law is very strict on that issue.

 When a foreigner is getting married in Colombia, they must also prove that they are single, by providing a variety of documents.
 This proof must be submitted before a marriage license will be approved.
 Since the documents will most likely be from another country, they must be apostilled, which is a formal authentication performed in the country of origin.
 Also, if the required documents are not originally drafted in Spanish, they must be translated by an official translator before they will be accepted. we can order birth certificates in Colombia (click here)

 If either or both parties getting married in Colombia already have children, a judge is required to review the couple’s assets in order to protect the children’s future rights and well-being.
 The judge must ascertain which assets belonged to which party before they began their relationship.
 This is accomplished by both people declaring their assets through an attorney.
 The formal declaration is then reviewed by a judge.
 A Colombian marriage license will not be issued without a judge’s approval if children are involved.

-A) If you already have a Civil Union from another country, you can certify that relationship (Legalize your civil union in Colombia) instead of going through a traditional marriage in Colombia.
+If you already have a Civil Union from another country, you can certify that relationship (Legalize your civil union in Colombia) instead of going through a traditional marriage in Colombia.

+Alternatively, you could consider a Common Law Marriage performed in Colombia.
 Both options are performed by a Notaria in Colombia.
 The ceremony is held in the Notaria’s office, and not in a religious location.
 Colombian notaries are similar to a County Clerk or Clerk of Court in the United States.